Easy Chocolate Chip Pancakes -- Quick Decadent and Sinfully Delicious

 Having searched everywhere for the recipe with no success, I decided to try concocting my own version of chocolate chip pancakes.
 It seemed to me that all the restaurant had done was to sprinkle some chocolate chips over plain buttermilk waffles and add whipped cream with syrup on the side.
 I decided I could probably wing it.

-Lots of chocolate lovers have shared this recipe with me over the years, and a few youngsters have become chocoholics as a result of my introducing them to these pancakes.
+Lots of chocolate lovers have shared these pancakes with me over the years, and a few youngsters have become chocolate pancake lovers as a result of my introducing them to this quick, easy treat.

 I apologize that my cell phone does not take better photos.
 I even manipulated the photos with my photo program (not Photoshop), and they improved, but still are not as pretty as the main photo I borrowed from jumbledpile.
 I guarantee your finished pancakes will look better than my cell phone depicts, and once you taste them, your life will never be the same again!

 While I have made my own pancakes from scratch many times in the past (I didn’t grind the flour, but from that step forward), for this recipe I took the lazy woman’s approach.
 Since most of us are super busy these days and do not have a lot of time to spend in the kitchen, I think this is a great way to have a delicious decadent treat with little time invested.

 What You Will Need

 One of the many nice things about this recipe is that you probably have most of the ingredients already on hand.